kiyohken2000/ReactNative-Expo-Firebase-Boilerplate-v2/README.md

 [How projects are uploaded to EAS Build](https://github.com/expo/fyi/blob/main/eas-build-archive.md)

-## Migrate to EAS
+## Migrate to development build

 - [Official Document](https://docs.expo.dev/development/getting-started/)

-SDK47 and later do not support classic build.
-You must use EAS build to build your application.
+If you want to use libraries that contain native code, you must use the development build.

 ### Requirements